pizzalover125/pizzaMod/README.md

 which is why I created pizzaMod.

 ### installation
-View and install project on Modrinith: [Link go here]
+View and install project on Modrinith: https://modrinth.com/mod/pizza-mod